aklycbt/PubRepoAklycbt/README.md

 #### 3. Routing (UI Interface)

-The Routing here refers to the UI component to call in response to the corresponding path detected in the URI and is different from the routing at the back-end.
+The Routing here refers to the UI component to invoke in response to the corresponding path detected in the URI and is different from the routing at the back-end.

 ![image](https://user-images.githubusercontent.com/87492917/131130829-2ff1e201-71d1-49f8-a899-c7f7f94e44b2.png)